Chloe-ko/fastapi-paseto-auth/docs/api-doc.md

                       (An exception will still always be raised if an invalid one is found.)
         **fresh**: If set to True, requires any PASETO found to be a fresh access token.
         **refresh_token**: If set to True, checks for a refresh token instead of an access token.
+        **type**: If set to a string, this gets checked against the type of the token provided.
+Used for custom types other than access or refresh tokens.
     * Returns: None